 Users can add any accounts they like to our system, so if the account you want to track was not added automatically, you can add it yourself!

 The table below summarizes the percentage of Facebook Pages active in the last 28 days that CrowdTangle tracks, broken down by number of Page Likes or Followers (last updated 8/3/2020).
 The table will be updated every 30 days.

 What metrics do we track?

-CrowdTangle exclusively tracks public data: specifically interaction data and video views.
+CrowdTangle exclusively tracks public content.
 CrowdTangle can tell you when something was posted, from which Page/account/etc it was posted, and how many interactions (likes, comments, etc) it earned at any given point in time.
 Likewise, it can tell you how many views a video got when it was posted directly on a Page or account and how many views it got after it was shared out by other Pages/accounts.